 These sports earbuds are for small ears.
 They are technically made for adults but work perfect with my 10-year-old.

 These earbuds come with the ergonomic hook design.
 I actually prefer this while running.
 However, while being lazy on the coach, I don't find it quite as comfortable.
 Like the UiiSii model, this model includes a microphone and a remote stop and play button.
 They also have an attachment clip for hooking to your clothing which is certainly a plus.

-In the box you get 2 additional sizes of tips.
+In the box, you get additional sizes of tips.
 I preferred the option it came with so didn't try these.
-These earbuds also came with a very nice velvet carrying case.
-A nice touch if you like a place for everything.
-For me, my pocket does just as good of a job.

 The cord is a bit thicker than the Amazonbasics or other models at this price range.
 This keeps it from getting tangled as easily as it might.